 Nervous system of animals and humans from the sub cellular to organismic and behavioral levels.
 Includes significant attention to the senses as well as mechanisms of neuronal communication, plasticity, and memory.

-Prerequisites: BIO 218 (may be taken concurrently) or PSY 100 and NSC 130/NSC 130D; Junior or senior standing.
-Corequisites: Registration in BIO 359 is required.
+Prerequisites: BIO 218 (may be taken concurrently) or PSY 101 and NSC 130/NSC 130D; Junior or senior standing.
+Corequisites: Concurrent registration in BIO 359 is required.
 Offered: Fall.
-Special Notes: Carries cross-credit in neuroscience.
+Special Notes: This course carries cross-credit in neuroscience.

 BIO 359 • Neurobiology Lab 1 Credit